Slack-Partner-Engineering/ServiceNow-Functions/README.md

 This project aims to speed up the time to understand & implement functions with the [beta Slack platform](https://api.slack.com/future/quickstart).
 It uses the beta platform to perform CRUD operations (Create, Read, Update, Delete) within Slack.

+## Disclaimer
+This project is built using pre-released features on the Slack Platform.
+It may contain bugs, performance issues, and isn't representative of the final product.
+The code in this project isn't meant to be a standard template.
+It may change or become legacy as updates are released to the Slack Beta Platform.

 # Steps
 1. [Clone the repo](#step-1-clone-the-repo)
 2. [ServiceNow Configuration](#step-2-ServiceNow-configuration-basic-auth)